ptmcg/logmerger/README.md

   --width WIDTH, -w WIDTH
-                        total screen width to use for interactive mode (defaults to current screen width) --csv CSV, -csv CSV   save merged logs to CSV file
+                        total screen width to use for interactive mode (defaults to current screen width) --csv CSV, -csv CSV   save merged logs to CSV file --encoding ENCODING   encoding to use when reading log files (defaults to the system default encoding)
 ```

 ## Merging